JetBrains/teamcity-documentation/topics/multinode-setup.md

 \* You can control how many builds can be run by each node.
 To do this, find the required node in the list of available nodes and click __Edit__  next to its _Processing data produced by running builds_ responsibility.
 The _Limit builds_ dialog will open.
 Here, you can enter a relative limit of builds allowed to run on this node.
 We suggest that you choose this limit depending on the node's hardware capabilities.
-If the maximum limit of allowed running builds is reached on all secondary nodes, TeamCity will be running new builds on the main node until some secondary node finishes its build.

 #### VCS Repositories Polling on Secondary Node